-For you and I as traders, cross matching is just another market influence to bear in mind.
-In some instances, being aware that cross matching exists and is in operation presents an additional positive or negative to trading decisions.
+For you and me as traders, cross-matching is just another market influence to bear in mind.
+In some instances, being aware that cross-matching exists and is in operation presents an additional positive or negative to trading decisions.
 It provides an overall element of consistency to the markets.

-Hopefully that’s a pretty thorough explanation as to how cross matching works within Betfairs exchange markets.
-To finish up, here’s a few questions I’ve noticed have cropped up over the years when talking to others:
+Hopefully, that’s a pretty thorough explanation as to how cross-matching works on Betfair.
+To finish up, here are a few questions I’ve noticed have cropped up over the years when talking to others:

 Is it fair?